mrlynn/resume/README.md

 ## About

-Principal Staff Developer Advocate at MongoDB with 25+ years of experience in enterprise infrastructure, developer relations, and hands-on engineering.
+Principal Staff Developer Advocate at MongoDB with 25+ years of experience in enterprise infrastructure, developer relations, and hands-on engineering and technical leadership.
 Focused on AI enablement, Vector Search, and helping developers build smarter applications.

 ## 📄 Resume